Sound Proofing a Wall

 A thicker solution

-This method is as efficient as the M20AD solution and will perform better at reducing low frequency noise nuisance through a wall but of course, it will take up more space.
+This method of soundproofing a wall is more efficient than the thinner M20AD solution and will perform better at reducing low frequency noise nuisance through walls but of course, will take up more space.

 Acoustic Mineral Wool

 Acoustic Mineral Wool is a non-flammable product produced to a density that will give maximum sound absorption.
-This product is essential for application into stud wall partitions, between roof rafters and between the joists in timber suspended floors.
+This product is essential for application into the voids in stud wall partitions, ceiling and floor joists.
 Available in a variety of thicknesses, Acoustic Mineral Wool enhances the sound insulating performance of any structure in which it is installed and is particularly efficient when used as the acoustic infil for stud walls when constructed to soundproof a party wall.
-SoundBlocker Quilt performs 4 times better than normal mineral wool and is the preferred insulation used by installers.
+SoundBlocker Quilt performs 4 times better than normal mineral wool and is the preferred insulation used by installers as part of an overall soundproofing system.

 Resilient Bars

 Resilient Bars provide a flexible link between plasterboard and the timber stud to which it is applied.
-Resilient Bars are most useful when installed onto timber stud prior to Acoustic Plasterboard, which is screwed to the bars.
+Resilient Bars are most useful when fixed across timber studs prior to Acoustic Plasterboard, which is screwed to the bars.

 Soundproofing Mat SBM5

 SBM5 Sound Barrier Mat is perhaps the most versatile product within our range.
-This mineral loaded product has a high mass for minimum thickness which is similar to lead.
-SBM5 can be used to substantially enhance the sound insulation qualities of plasterboard when sandwiched between two layers.
+This mineral loaded recycled product has a high mass for minimum thickness which is similar to lead.
+SBM5 can be used to substantially enhance the sound insulation qualities of plasterboard when decoupling the layers.
 This 'deadsheet' is an excellent anti-drumming material and is also used to improve the sound insulation factor of separating floors.